research-software-directory/documentation/docs/sign-in.md

 * [SurfConext](https://www.surf.nl/en/surfconext-global-access-with-1-set-of-credentials)
 * [ORCID](https://orcid.org/)

-More information on how to use these identify providers can be found below.
+More information on how to get access via these identify providers can be found in [How to get an account](getting-access.md).

 ## How to sign in

-To sign in to the RSD, go to the "sign in" button at the top right corner of the page and select the identity provider you wish to use:
+To sign in to the RSD, go to the __"Sign in"__ button at the top right corner of the page and select the identity provider you wish to use:

 ![image](/idp-selection.gif)

 If you sign in to the RSD for the first time, the identify provider may ask you permission to share information with the RSD.

 ### Signing in with SURFConext